burrojas26/Senior-Seminar-Burroughs/README.md

 1/22/24:
 Today I finished getting all of the people and courses into arraylists.
 I also created a 2d array for the schedule and added popularity to the courses.

+1/24/24:
+Today I started creating the course structure, and I started adding the classes that conflicted to each course.